Home cinema speaker placement guide from soundbar to 7.2 set-up

 In this home cinema speaker placement guide, we’ll explore the most common configurations from a simple soundbar to 7.2 surround sound set-up and every arrangement in between.

 Using the correct speaker placement will increase your enjoyment of watching movies and gaming by creating a more immersive sound.
 Here’s are the home cinema speaker placement basics you should try.

 Speaker placement basics

-There is some science behind speaker placement.
+There is some science behind home cinema speaker placement.
 That said, every room is different and so there needs to be an element of experimentation.
-You may also need to improve your home cinema’s acoustics for the optimum sound.
+You may also need to improve the room’s acoustics for the optimum sound.